Bluehawk Gonzales, 35, Arrested In Connection To Recent String Of UC Davis Burglaries

-DAVIS (CBS13) — Authorities have arrested a suspect in at least some of the burglaries UC Davis police have been investigating over the past two weeks.
+DAVIS (CBS13) — Authorities have arrested a man suspected of committing some of the many burglaries that occurred on UC Davis campus over the last two weeks.

-The suspect, identified as 35-year-old Bluehawk Gonzales, was arrested as he walked out of the building.
-He was allegedly carrying a cash box, police say.
+UC Davis student Fatima Hussain has been watching her back lately after UC Davis alerted students of multiple burglaries on and around campus.

+“People are honestly trying to work hard and get through this year and it doesn’t help that there’s people trying to break in and steal things that other people need,” she said.

-UC Davis police detectives said they had identified Gonzales as a possible suspect in the string of burglaries that had happened across campus recently.
-A total of 15 burglaries had taken place since late October, police say.
+Police detectives had identified Gonzales as a possible suspect in a total of 15 burglaries that had taken place since late October.

+“He was breaking into buildings too, which is kind of scary because you don’t know his intentions,” UC Davis student, Ximena Landeros.

-After Gonzales’ arrest, police said they discovered several items that had been stolen in those burglaries in his possession.
+After Gonzales’ arrest, police said they discovered several items in his possession that were reportedly stolen from campus.

 More from CBS Sacramento: